lulab/Ribowave/README.md

 - <ORF_list> : ORFs of interest ,eg : `final.ORFs`.
 It is generated in the step of `create_annotation.sh`

-- <Ribo-seq total reads\> : the total number of Ribo-seq reads to calculate FPKM , eg: `9012445`
+- <Ribo-seq sequenced depth\> : the sequenced depth of Ribo-seq to calculate FPKM , eg: `9012445`

 - <RNA FPKM\> : FPKM table.
 It may look like this :